shanapu/MyJailbreak/README.md

 [![HowTo Marker](http://img.youtube.com/vi/tp6k_Q6K37c/0.jpg)](http://www.youtube.com/watch?v=tp6k_Q6K37c)

-#### Requests ALPHA!
+#### Requests - ALPHA!

-The terror counterpart to warden.
+The "terror counterpart" to warden.
 Refuse a Game - T can refuse a game and get colored & the warden get a listing of all refuser.
 Request Capitulation/Pardon - T get strip weapons and the warden got Menu to accept this request.
-Request healing - T get colored and warden gets Menu to accept this request (give Healthshot). more coming
+Request healing - T get colored and warden gets Menu to accept this request (give Healthshot).
+Repeat - T can request a repeat of last call & the warden get a listing of all requester. (more coming)

 ##### Commands
 ```
-- sm_r / sm_refuse - Allows the Terrorist to refuse a game
+- sm_ref / sm_refuse - Allows the Warden start refusing time and Terrorist to refuse a game
 - sm_c / sm_capitulation - Allows a rebeling terrorist to request a capitulate
 - sm_p / sm_pardon - Allows a rebeling terrorist to request a capitulate
 - sm_h / sm_heal - Allows a Terrorist request healing
+- sm_rep / sm_repeat / sm_what - Allows a Terrorist request repeating last call
 ```

 ##### Cvars